oracle-quickstart/oci-security-networking/Networking/Automations/oci-how-to-build-a-zpr-policy/README.md

 3. Login to the OCI console and navigate to Developer Services -> Resource Manager -> Stacks.
 4. Create stack by uploading the Terraform ZIP file.
 5. Choose the appropriate compartment.
 Select Next.
-6. Enter the correct Home Region for your tenancy.
+6. Enter a dns name for your VCN and the correct Home Region for your tenancy.
 This is required for ZPR polices to be applied correctly.
 You can find your Home Region by selecting the Region drop down in the upper right Region drop-down menu.
 7. Optionally you can also specificy the following:
     **_a._** Availability Domain
     **_b._** Compartment (OCID)